Get posts like this in your inbox. And also sometimes cute dog pics.

 Without this setting enabled, when someone tries to tag your business page on Facebook, it will only show the text and not be a clickable link to your business page.
 Which would be absolutely zero help to getting the word out about your business.
 You'll especially want this setting enabled if you offer online scheduling right from within your Facebook page. ( *Shameless Plug * Our online scheduling for massage therapists has the ability to embed the scheduler right into your FB biz page, so clients don't even have to leave FB to schedule a relaxing massage with you!)

-Check out Hillary Arrieta's massage business, Gaia Bodywork, on Facebook and how her scheduler is embedded right into her business page:
+Check out Hillary Arrieta's massage business on Facebook and how her scheduler is embedded right into her business page:

 Here's another helpful tip when using FB for your massage business: